 - Soak the dried chestnuts, mushrooms, and dried shrimp in water separately until soft.
 I just leave them soaking overnight.
 Remove the red membrane in chestnuts with a toothpick if you see any.
 Cut the mushrooms into smaller pieces and finely chop the dried shrimp

 - Preheat a pot or Dutch oven.
 Add cooking oil and stir fry the garlic until fragrant.
 Add dried shrimp and stir fry for another minute.
 Add the meat and stir fry until the meat turns color.
 Add chestnuts and mushrooms.
 Continue to stir fry until the meat is cooked through Stir to mix everything.
 Have a taste and add more soy sauce or salt to taste.
 It should be savory in taste.
 Stir in the bawang goreng if using.
 Dish out and set aside

 Stir fry the rice:

 - After soaking the rice (if you are not using a pressure cooker to cook the bak chang), drain all water.
 Preheat a large wok or skillet.
 Add cooking oil.
 Stir fry garlic until really fragrant.
 Add the rice followed by all the seasonings.
 Stir fry the rice until it picks up all the seasonings and the rice turns slightly sticky.
 Remove from the heat and let it cool down before using it to wrap

 How to wrap zongzi:

 - Get the rice, the meat filling and the salted egg yolks (if using) ready for wrapping

-- If you have leftovers, you can freeze the zong zi in the freezer and it's good for maximum 2 weeks.
+- If you have leftovers, you can freeze the zongzi in the freezer and it's good for 6 months.
 When ready to eat them, you don't thaw them.
-They can go straight from the freezer to the steamer with boiling water and steam for about 20-30 minutes or until heated through
+They can go straight from the freezer to the steamer with boiling water and steam for about 10 minutes on high heat or until heated through or you can reheat them in a microwave on high on 1 minute increment until heated through